sudhanshu-spec/test-spec/README.md

 ---

-*This is a tutorial project demonstrating Node.js server development with Express.js framework.*
+*This is a tutorial project demonstrating Node.js server development with Express.js framework, featuring production-ready middleware, logging, and PM2 deployment.*